BlockhostOfficial/ddos-prot-mc-servers/README.md

 - SoYouStart (Germany)

 ### Pros
-- You can run whatever you want on this along the nginx/infrared proxy
+- You can run whatever you want on this along with the Nginx/infrared proxy
 - You can run multiple servers, with different IPs
 - Easily upgradable

 ### Cons
 - No downgrades
-- Hard to setup for non linux users
+- It is hard to set up for non-Linux users
 - If something breaks, you must fix it yourself

 # Ausguard